sheldonsoudin/HMM_Regime_Detection/README.md

 predicted regime).
 The three latent states represent distinct market regimes: Calm, Transition, and Crisis

-See final report pdf in files for full write up.
+See final report pdf in files for full write up and results.